St Budeaux: 15th to 18th centuries

-On 4 July 1569, Sir Francis Drake married local woman Mary Newman (Lady Drake was buried there in 1582).
+On 4 July 1569, Sir Francis Drake married local woman Mary Newman, who was later buried here in 1582).

 During the Civil War, Plymouth and its surrounding villages (including St Budeaux) swore an oath to die for the Parliamentarian cause.
 They were besieged by the Royalist Cornwall just across the water, which took control of St Budeaux and used the church as a garrison.
 The church was virtually destroyed by the war's end and was not restored until 1655.

 19th century

 In 1805, a Gunpowder Works was established alongside Kinterbury Creek for the purpose of restoring damp or damaged gunpowder offloaded from ships.
 This hazardous process involved unpacking the powder from its barrels, assessing and sieving it, and then "restoving" it (i.e. drying the damp powder in specialized ovens) after which it would be stored in a magazine once more ready for use.
 At the time the main magazine lcomplex for Plymouth was at Keyham, but when land there was required for development of the Dockyard a new location was needed; so in 1852, the Board of Ordnance opened a new depot alongside the Works at St Budeaux; named Bull Point, it could accommodate up to 40,000 barrels of powder.
 RNAD Bull Point closed in 2009 but remains in MoD ownership; the site includes some 48 listed buildings.

 In 1860, the War Department purchased a sizable amount of land in the area due to Prime Minister Lord Palmerston's fear of the French, then ruled by Napoleon III.
 His fear was exaggerated, and the line of military forts encircling Plymouth later became known as "Palmerston's Follies."
 However, the upheaval contributed to an increase in the local population and a subsequent change in the area's character.
 Agaton Fort (see below) was only 480 yd to the north of St Budeaux and was completed in 1871.

 In 1890 the first railway station master was commissioned his name was Edmund Tolley.
 He was a well respected member of the community and well known to the locals.